blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 	--{property name}={value}

-Alternatively, any supported property can be set by adding to a text file named application.properties (in the current directory) a line of the form:
+Alternatively, any supported property can be set by adding to a text file named *application.properties* in the current directory a line of the form:

     {property name}={value}

-An application.properties file can contain multiple property assignments.
+An *pplication.properties* file can contain multiple property assignments.

 There are other alternative methods for setting properties.
 For more information, refer to [Running](running.md).